 You can choose a weekend when your babies are napping to prepare, cook and freeze food to last them through the week or month.
 It may take a few hours to get everything ready but it will make the week a little bit easy going.
 Preparing baby food on demand is not only exhausting for you but also frustrating for the baby’s tummy as their feeding schedule may be altered.

-5) Get your babies on the same schedules and routines.
+5) Get your babies on the same schedules

 One routine for both your twins will come in handy.
 You can have the same sleep, bath, and feeding times as well as nap times.
 Most parents will prefer to wake one baby when the other feeds so that they have more time in their hands for extra hours of sleep.
 Babies love routines.
 It prepares their mind for the next activity that they should be doing.
 Sleep training twins can be used to help babies who do not sleep through the night learn how to sleep all through.